imaris/imglib2-imaris-bridge/index.md

 To start, you need an instance of [`ImarisService`](apidocs/com/bitplane/xt/ImarisService.html).
 [`ImarisService`](apidocs/com/bitplane/xt/ImarisService.html)
-connects to the Imaris XT API, giving you access to the running Imaris instance(s) ([`ImarisApplication`](apidocs/com/bitplane/xt/ImarisApplication.html)).
+connects to the ImarisXT API, giving you access to the running Imaris instance(s) ([`ImarisApplication`](apidocs/com/bitplane/xt/ImarisApplication.html)).